Why We Can't Have Nice Things

 - In a James Bond parody episode of Jackie Chan Adventures, Jackie presses the button to open the suitcase that transforms into a mini-plane so they can get away from the villain's evil lair, only to accidentally send it flying onto the air, alerting the Mooks to their presence.

 - The Critic.
 Franklin delights in destroying priceless art with a monster truck.

 - In an episode of Justice League, Superman punched his (invulnerable) opponent right through the Great Pyramid of Giza.

 - In the original Ben 10 in the course of the series — a single summer vacation: Ben and his family managed to destroy priceless artifacts in a Washington museum, burn that boat stuck at Niagara Falls, and blow up Mt.
 Rushmore.
 And wipe out an entire Mayan pyramid.

 - Kim Possible "Oh No Yono": When Monkeyfist breaks into a museum, he has his monkey ninja throw and attempt to drop valuable artifacts so that our heroes will have to catch them and he can get away.

-- Almost said word-for-word when Shego and Green-Skinned Space Babe Warmonga got into a fight that resulted in a giant screen getting smashed.
+- Almost said word-for-word by Drakken when Shego and Green-Skinned Space Babe Warmonga got into a fight that resulted in a giant screen getting smashed.

 Mayor: Thank you, mysterious heroes!
 The value of the Gemerald you saved is slightly greater than the cost of the damage you caused to this museum: A net gain for our great city!